-Those huge masses of ice, which we know as icebergs, found floating in the seas of the North and South poles, number amongst the most deceptive and, therefore, the most dangerous phenomena to be found in nature.
+and, therefore, the most dangerous phenomena to be found in nature.
 Their deceptiveness lies in the fact that no matter how huge, or wonderful in configuration, what we see of them amounts to only one tenth of their enormous bulk.
 What lies below the surface of the ocean spreading far and beyond the visible perimeter, poses tremendous hazards to the unwary.
 In some ways, our lives are like those floating mountains of ice.
 The part we spend in this world-about a hundred years, or less-is like the part of the iceberg which is visible above the surface.
 We can see it, touch it, feel it.
 We can take its measure and deal with it effectively.
 But the part which comes after death is like the submerged part-vast, unfathomable and fraught with peril.
 It is something which defies the imagination, but which we must nevertheless try to comprehend, for that is the part of human life which God has decreed should be eternal and, as such, ineluctable.

 We are all familiar with the facts of our origin and the course which life takes from the womb until death.
 But at the end of our lifespan, whether it terminates in youth or in old age, our familiarity with the nature of things comes to an end.
 It has been surmised that death means total and final annihilation.
 But this is not so.
 Death is simply a means of consigning us to a new womb, to the womb of the universe itself.
 From that point, we are ushered into another world: the Hereafter.
 While the present, physical world as we know it has a finite time-frame, the Hereafter stretches away from us into infinity.
-We fondly imagine that there is some parallel between the there is some parallel between the pleasures and pains of this world and those of the peyt, but, in truth, pothing that we of the next, but, in truth, nothing that we can experience in this world will ever match the extremes of agony and bliss of the life after death.
+We fondly imagine that there is some parallel between the pleasures and pains of this world and those of the next, but, in truth, nothing that we can experience in this world will ever match the extremes of agony and bliss of the life after death.
 Those who merit punishment in the Hereafter will be condemned to suffer the most horrific pain for all time to come.
 But those who merit God's blessings in the Hereafter shall know the most wonderful joy and contentment.